hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - discovery rules
       - specify which networks and ports the Firepower System monitors to generate discovery data based on network data in traffic, and the zones to which the policy is deployed
       - able to configure whether hosts, <span style="color: #bb6600;">applications</span>, and non-authoritative users are discovered
+  - config new FTD device not behind a NAT device to be managed w/ FCM: `configure manager add <FMC IP address> <registration key>`